gitsibi/implementing_insert_an_entity_in_react_app_assignment_2/README.md

 If your GitHub username is `johnDoe` and the repository name is `assignment-repo`, the submission link would look like this:
 **`https://github.com/johnDoe/assignment-repo`**

+## Your task is to create a React component that fetches an existing item from an API and allows the user to update it.
+For example, if the item is a door with name: "Front Door", the user should be able to change it to name: "Main Door" and update it via an API request.